zhengthomastang/2018AICity_TeamUW/Track1/4_TC_tracker/README.md

 ## How to Build & Use

-Please refer to the MATLAB toolbox from [Gaoang Wang's GitHub repository](https://github.com/GaoangW/TC_tracker), where detailed instruction of configuration and installation is provided.
+Please refer to [Gaoang Wang's GitHub repository](https://github.com/GaoangW/TC_tracker), where detailed instructions of configuration and installation are provided.

 ### Input & Output Format